Bárbara Muñoz (singer)

 Bárbara Páz Muñoz Urzúa (Born June 13, 1985, Santiago, Chile) is a Chilean R&B Singer and Songwriter.

 Bárbara Muñoz, born the second of three daughters began singing and performing at an amateur level at a very early age.
 Her father, a photographer was surprised by not only her photogenic qualities but her musical ear.
 By 12 years old she had learned word for word, English language standards by Earth Wind & Fire, Frank Sinatra, Whitney Houston, Stevie Wonder and others.
 By this time, she had also started to try her hand at songwriting, in both English & Spanish.

 At 14 she was enrolled by her parents in formal voice training where she began to learn and develop skills and techniques to help advance her talent to a professional level.
 She began to win various festivals and talent competitions in Santiago.

 Early life and career beginnings (2002–2006)

 In 2002 she was invited to perform in the television talent search "Nace una estrella" ("A Star is Born") on Santiago's Channel 13 where she won the singer's category.
-In 2004 she was invited to compete in the Televisión Nacional de Chile talent program Rojo where in the widely watched final episode she won the grand prize in the singing category for her interpretation of Carusso.
+In 2004 she was invited to compete in the Televisión Nacional de Chile talent program Rojo where in the widely watched final episode she won the grand prize in the singing category for her interpretation of Caruso.